wmcnamara/crynn/README.md

 You can download Visual Studio [here.](https://visualstudio.microsoft.com/downloads/) Visual Studio 2019 is officially recommended.

-Once everything is installed, you can follow these steps to build Crynn:
+Once everything is installed, you can follow [these steps](https://github.com/wmcnamara/crynn/wiki/Building-In-Crynn) to build Crynn.
-1. Clone Crynn
-2. Open `Crynn.sln` in Visual Studio
-3. Right click the Crynn solution in the solution explorer, and select build.
-Do not launch the debugger, as it builds Crynn to a lib file by default, not an executable.

 ## Using Crynn:
 Navigate to the [Github Wiki Page](https://github.com/wmcnamara/crynn/wiki).
 It will bring you to the introduction page, explaining how to use Crynn.